ollipaust/ollipaust_README/README.md

 ### 👋 Nice to meet you

-This is Olli, 30, from Berlin and a Web Developer.
+This is Olli, 31 years, from Berlin and a Web Developer.
 <br/>I'm a multi-disciplinary and passionate creative who loves anything web, coding and design...

 ...and a good coffee, too ☕️